 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'installing the CLI', 'enabling desktop app integration', 'signing in (single or multi-account)', 'reading/injecting/running secrets via op'.
+Specificity | Lists multiple specific concrete actions: installing the CLI, enabling desktop app integration, signing in (single or multi-account), reading/injecting/running secrets via op.
 These are distinct, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both what ('Set up and use 1Password CLI') and when ('Use when installing the CLI, enabling desktop app integration, signing in, or reading/injecting/running secrets').
-Has explicit 'Use when...' clause with specific trigger scenarios. | 3 / 3 |
+Completeness | Clearly answers both what ('Set up and use 1Password CLI') and when ('Use when installing the CLI, enabling desktop app integration, signing in, or reading/injecting/running secrets via op') with explicit trigger scenarios. | 3 / 3 |

-Trigger Term Quality | Includes natural keywords users would say: '1Password', 'CLI', 'op', 'secrets', 'signing in', 'desktop app integration'.
-Covers both the product name and the command-line tool name 'op' that users would reference. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: '1Password', 'CLI', 'op', 'secrets', 'signing in', 'desktop app integration', 'injecting'.
+Covers the tool name, command name, and common use cases naturally. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with clear niche around 1Password CLI specifically.
-The combination of '1Password', 'op', and specific operations like 'injecting secrets' creates a unique fingerprint unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive — 1Password CLI ('op') is a very specific tool with a clear niche.
+The triggers (op, 1Password, secrets injection) are unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |